EfrenHaskell/MultiMove-Tool/README.md

 # MultiMove-Tool
-MultiMove-Tool is a developer utility for moving multiple files
+MultiMove-Tool is a developer utility for moving multiple files Still in devlopment and has not been fully fleshed out and debug (most features are functional, however)
 ## Features
 > - Moving files by a regular expression
 > - Moving files by dictionary definition